Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

 ### Cluster separation

-We are running separate clusters for separate customers in order to isolate the customers from each other.
+We are running separate Dask clusters for separate customers in order to isolate the customers from each other.
 For the same reason, we also run separate clusters for production, staging, and development environments.
 But it does not stop there.
 For performance reasons, we install the Python packages holding the code needed for the computations on each worker.
 Since the different components of our compute pipeline are implemented